-Antiquorum, is all set to put up yet another collection of “Important Modern & Vintage Timepieces” under the hammer next month at the Mandarin Oriental Geneva.
-There will be 613 modern and vintage timepieces which will be auctioned off which includes some rare and interesting pieces.
-The pick of the lot is the “Magnificent Royal Presentation Musical Fan With Concealed Watch, A Gift From Prince Ferdinand Of Saxe-Coburg And Gotha To Vicomte De Morais”.
-Created by Piguet & Capt, Geneva in 1810, the set consists of a “rare musical, gold, painted on enamel and pearl-set fan with concealed watch and visible rose-diamond-set balance, the fan painted in watercolor and gold.”
+Antiquorum is all set to put up yet another collection of “Important Modern & Vintage Timepieces” under the hammer next month at the Mandarin Oriental Geneva.
+There will be 613 modern and vintage timepieces that will be auctioned off, including some rare and interesting pieces.
+The pick of the lot is the “Magnificent Royal Presentation Musical Fan With Concealed Watch, A Gift From Prince Ferdinand Of Saxe-Coburg And Gotha To Vicomte De Morais.”
+Created by Piguet & Capt, Geneva in 1810, the set consists of a “rare musical, gold, painted on enamel and pearl-set fan with the concealed watch and visible rose-diamond-set balance, the fan painted in watercolor and gold.”
 It is estimated to fetch between $320,000 and $535,000.

 The other interesting pick is the Patek Phillippe, Ref.
-703, piece unique – “The Godess Of The Sun & The Moon”.
-One of the first enamel solar clock from the brand, it was first made in 1956.
+703, piece unique – “The Goddess Of The Sun & The Moon.”
+One of the first enamel solar clocks from the brand, it was first made in 1956.
 It was later handed over as the Dragon Gold Cup trophy in 1956.
-The electro-mechanical gilt-brass table clock made using polychrome cloisonné enamel panels depicting “birds and the goddess of the sun and moon, baguette sapphire-set dial”.
+The electro-mechanical gilt-brass table clock made using polychrome cloisonné enamel panels depicting “birds and the goddess of the sun and moon, baguette sapphire-set dial.”
 This piece is estimated to earn between $65,000 and $85,000.

 Please note the date has been corrected to November 11 for the Geneva sale.